Murphy hits 2 HRs, Langeliers homers as A's roll past Texas – KION546

 Murphy pulled a solo home run to left field in the first inning and launched an opposite-field, two-run shot into the home bullpen in right-center in the third inning.

-Langeliers, from nearby Keller, Texas, homered on an 0-2 pitch with one on during Oakland’s four-run eighth inning.
+Langeliers, from nearby Keller, Texas, homered on an 0-2 pitch to the opposite field into the same bullpen with one on during Oakland’s four-run eighth inning.
 The 24-year-old was called up Tuesday and doubled on the first pitch he saw.

+“I was kind of just telling myself let the ball travel and be smooth through the baseball and use the big part of the field,” Langeliers said.

+During batting practice, A’s manager Mark Kotsay told Langeliers he’d pay him $100 for a homer into that bullpen.

 Murphy doubled in the eighth inning and scored, extending his hitting success at Globe Life Field.
 He has a .347 batting average with eight homers and 17 RBI in 18 games played at the ballpark.
 His first multi-homer game came in his third career start, on Sept.
 19, 2019, at Houston.

+“No rhyme, no reason,” Murphy said of his success at Globe Life Field.
+“You say that, and tomorrow I take an 0-for.”

-A’s rookie righthander Adam Oller (2-5) allowed one run — his fewest in 10 starts — on five hits with four strikeouts and one walk.
+A’s rookie righthander Adam Oller (2-5), from the Houston area, allowed one run — his fewest in 10 starts — on five hits with four strikeouts and one walk.

 The A’s, with the worst record in the American League, have won two consecutive games following a nine-game losing streak.